davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/mark/chapters/mark-1/verses/mark-1-33/mark-1-33-kjv.md

 title: "Mark 1:33 KJV"
 ⬅️: "Mark 1:31 KJV"
 ➡️: "Mark 1:34 KJV"
-attribution: "Mark 1:32 KJV"
 gathering of:
   - city
   - door
 King James Version of: "Mark 1:33"
-quote: "And all the city was gathered together at the door."
+verse: "And all the city was gathered together at the door."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---